 The loss of unitarity due to the inaccuracies of real clocks has implications for the usual explanation of the measurement process through environmental decoherence.
-The results of such program can be summarized as follows: consider a system \mathscr{S} interacting with an environment \mathscr{E} with a total Hamiltonian $H = H{SA} + H_E + H{int}$ with H{SA} the Hamiltonian of the micro-system, which may include a measuring apparatus, H_E that of the environment and H{int} the interaction Hamiltonian between the system and the environment.
-The effect of such interaction is an attenuation of the interference terms in the reduced density matrix of the system \mathscr{S} , obtained by partially tracing of the degrees of freedom of the environment.
-This effect happens in the so-called "pointer basis", determined by the Hamiltonian, as has been discussed in some detail in [9].
-The interpretation of this attenuation is as follows:

-when one carries out local measurements on the system \mathscr{S} it will behave classically, any expectation value will be equal to the case in which the system has suffered a state reduction and we cannot see the typical interference terms of quantum superpositions.
-Since interactions with the environment are almost inevitable, this is the reason the everyday world we experience behaves classically and quantum effects can only be seen in very controlled circumstances in the lab.
+The results of such program can be summarized as follows: consider a system ${\mathscr S}$ interacting with an environment E with a total Hamiltonian $\hat{H} = \hat{H}{SA} + \hat{H}{E} + \hat{H}{int}$ with $\hat{H}{SA}$ the Hamiltonian of the micro-system, which may include a measuring apparatus, $\hat{H}E$ that of the environment and $\hat{H}{\text{int}}$ the interaction Hamiltonian between the system and the environment.
+The effect of such interaction is an attenuation of the interference terms in the reduced density matrix of the system $\mathcal{S}$ , obtained by partially tracing over the degrees of freedom of the environment.
+This effect happens in the so-called "pointer basis", determined by the Hamiltonian, as has been discussed in some detail in [16].
+The interpretation of this attenuation is as follows: when one carries out local measurements on the system $\mathcal S$ it will behave classically, any expectation value will be equal to the case in which the system has suffered a state reduction, and we cannot see the typical interference terms of quantum superpositions.
+Since interactions with the environment are almost inevitable, this is the reason why the world we experience everyday behaves classically and quantum behavior can only be directly seen in very controlled circumstances in the lab.
 This is therefore portrayed as a solution to the measurement problem.

-There exist three limitations that have been pointed out in the literature that may preclude everyone from accepting that environmental decoherence is a solution to the measurement problem.
-The first two limitations are related to the fact that the evolution for the total system S plus \mathcal{E} is unitary.
+There exist three limitations that have been pointed out in the literature that may preclude some people from accepting that environmental decoherence is a solution to the measurement problem.
+The first two limitations are related to the fact that the evolution for the total system S plus E is unitary.
 The first limitation is the possibility of revivals.
-That is, for a closed total system one could wait for a long time and see the quantum coherence in the system $\mathcal S$ plus the measuring apparatus reappear.
+That is, for a closed total system one could wait for a long time and see the quantum coherence in the system S plus the measuring apparatus reappear.
 The use of real clocks prevents this from happening, since waiting for very long actually increases the loss of coherence due to the clocks.
-The second limitation, suggested in [10], argues that one could perhaps construct global observables that depend on variables in the system and the environment that would suffer different changes in their expectation values if a reduction takes place or not.
-A detailed analysis [11] in model systems shows that one is prevented from measuring such observables when one takes into account the loss of coherence due to real clocks.
-The third limitation to viewing the use of environmental decoherence as a solution to the measurement problem is that "nothing happens", that is, there is no criterion given for telling when a measurement takes place.
-The fact that the reduced matrix of the open subsystem composed by the micro-system and the measurement device takes a diagonal form does not change the interpretation for the state as a superpositions of options.
-This is what Bell has called "the and/or problem" alluding to the lack of justification for assuming that a transition from superposed options to alternative options takes place.
+The second limitation, suggested in [17], argues that one could perhaps construct global observables that depend on variables in the system and the environment that would suffer different changes in their expectation values if a reduction takes place or not.
+A detailed analysis [18] in model systems shows that one is prevented from measuring such observables when one takes into account the loss of coherence due to real clocks.
+The third limitation to viewing the use of environmental decoherence as a solution to the measurement problem is that "nothing happens", that is, there is no criterion given for telling when an event (or a measurement) takes place.
+The fact that the reduced matrix of the open subsystem composed by the micro-system and the measurement device takes a diagonal form does not change the interpretation of the state as a superposition of options.
+This is what Bell called "the and/or problem" alluding to the lack of justification for assuming that a transition from superposed options to alternative options takes place.
 We will resolve this in our approach by providing a criterion for when an event takes place.